Local author releases first book in new children’s series

 Matisse said her best review of the book so far came from a 10-year-old girl who lived in her apartment complex in Arkansas.

 While Matisse considers herself a writer first, she has experience in many different art forms, having even hosted a gallery called “Mystik Earth” at the West Nebraska Arts Center over three years ago.
-And of course, she has her architecture design business.
+Of course, she has her architecture design business.

 Matisse has published four inspirational books and two children’s books.
 “The Music on the Water” is Matisse’s first children’s novel geared toward grades 3-6, and she plans to continue Cats Curious Capers as a series.